My homemade German chocolate cake recipe produces a extremely moist layered chocolate cake filled and topped with a coconut pecan frosting.

 vinegar in one cup measuring cup and fill the rest with milk.
 Let sit 5 to 10

 minutes, and then it's ready for this recipe.

 If you are taking the time to make this German chocolate cake recipe, you MUST use this frosting.

 6 egg yolks, beaten with 2 tsp water

 1 cup toasted pecans (or to taste), chopped

 1 cup flaked and toasted coconut (or to taste)

 In a small bowl, whisk the cornstarch with the evaporated milk.
 In a large saucepan over medium heat, add the evaporated milk, sugar, egg yolks, butter and vanilla.
 Whisk constantly until it comes to a boil and thickens.
 Remove from the heat and add the toasted pecans and coconut.
-Spread on the cake when it is cold from the refrigerator.
+Stir well and place in the refrigerator to cool.
+Spread on the cake when it has cooled down.